Overdrafts Frequently Asked Questions

 Small Overdraft Waiver: Any transactions that create an end of day Available Balance that is overdrawn by $5.00 or less will not be assessed an OD or NSF fee.

-Daily Fee Limit: An account will not be charged more than five OD or NSF fees on any one day even if the number of overdraft or insufficient funds items exceeds five on that day.
+Daily Fee Limit: An account will not be charged more than five OD or NSF fees on any one day even if the number of overdraft or non-sufficient funds items exceeds five on that day.
 This limit does not apply to the $10.00 Continuing OD Notification fee.

 How does FHB process transactions?